 Faculty can reserve materials for classroom use by contacting Tami Kurzeja in the Acquisitions Department, weekdays from 9:00 a.m. to 5:00 p.m. (ext.
 5149) for assistance.
 We recommend reserving films well in advance so as to insure their availability by the date needed.

+DVDs may be viewed on any PC or Mac in the Library.
+External DVD drives for the Macs and headphones for use while watching DVDs may be borrowed at the Circulation Desk.
 There are TV/VCR units on the ground floor of Skillman.
-DVDs may be viewed on any PC or Mac in the library.
-Headphones for use while watching videos and DVDs may be borrowed at the Circulation Desk.
-Please note: DVDs and videos must be checked out even when you are viewing them in the library.
+Please note: DVDs and videos must be checked out even when you are viewing them in the Library.

 Viewing non-U.S. region DVDs

 Skillman Library welcomes your suggestions for films to add to the collection (DVD format preferred).
 We can easily purchase many films in general release.
 However, cost can be a significant factor for non-feature films, so we scrutinize these purchase recommendations more closely than others.
 If you would like to make a recommendation for our general collection, please use our purchase recommendation form.
-Faculty who have film requests related to research interests or course curricula, should submit a Faculty Media Request Form (pdf) to their library liaison or to Amy Abruzzi.
+Faculty who have film requests related to research interests or course curricula, including licensing requests for streaming, should submit a Faculty Media Request Form to Kylie Bailin.
+We currently arrange for streaming through Swank's Digital Campus program; to see if a Swank license may be available for a film, start by checking their Digital Campus catalogue.

 Conditions for classroom use